teresa-klatzer/teresa-klatzer.github.io/_pages/about.md

 # ### random
 # All models are wrong, but some are useful.
 (George E. P. Box)
 ---
 Currently postdoctoral researcher at the University of Edinburgh in the group of Konstantinos Zygalakis.
-My postdoctoral research is funded by the Doctoral Prize Fellowship from the <a href="https://www.probai.ac.uk/"> Prob_AI Hub</a>, and I focus on integrating AI techniques into posterior sampling methodologies for scientific imaging applications.
+My postdoctoral research is funded by the Doctoral Prize Fellowship from the <a href="https://www.probai.ac.uk/"> Prob_AI Hub</a>, and I focus on integrating generative AI with statistical methodologies to advance reliable scientific imaging.
+I am particularly interested in the mathematical foundations of algorithms at the intersection of Bayesian computation, numerical analysis, inverse problems, and machine learning.

 I have completed my PhD in Applied and Computational Mathematics at the University of Edinburgh in October 2025.
 My PhD research was funded by the <a href="https://www.macs.hw.ac.uk/~mp71/bloom.html">BLOOM</a> project, supervised by <a href="https://www.maths.ed.ac.uk/~kzygalak/">Konstantinos Zygalakis</a>, <a href="https://www.macs.hw.ac.uk/~mp71">Marcelo Pereyra</a> and <a href="https://researchportal.hw.ac.uk/en/persons/yoann-altmann">Yoann Altmann</a>.
 My PhD thesis is titled "Bayesian imaging with data-driven priors".

 A list of publications can be found <a href="https://teresa-klatzer.github.io/publications/">here</a> or on my <a href='https://scholar.google.at/citations?hl=de&user=9NuwsCgAAAAJ'> Google Scholar profile</a>.
 My published codes can be found <a href="https://teresa-klatzer.github.io/repositories/">here</a>.

-My current **research interests** focus on integrating generative AI with statistical methodologies to advance reliable scientific imaging.
-I am particularly interested in the mathematical foundations of algorithms at the intersection of Bayesian computation, numerical analysis, inverse problems, and machine learning.

 <!-- My current **research interests** are at the intersection of Bayesian computation, numerical analysis, inverse problems, and machine learning.
 I am interested in the mathematical foundations of algorithms and methodology to solve problems in the field of imaging science. -->